How to design for powerful connection and learning at large meetings

 The fundamental flaw of traditional meetings is that most of the time only one person—the lecturer—is active while everyone else passively listens.
 Everyone who’s ever taught a class knows that the best way to learn anything is to teach it.
 But we rarely use participatory session formats where everyone gets to “teach” their understanding, questions, and points of view—and, as a bonus, gets to meet and connect with other participants with whom they share common interests.

 Passive programs are past their prime.
 I think most people don’t use participatory session formats because they aren’t aware of them.
 Even when they are, they don’t know how to use them effectively and/or are scared of doing something perceived as “different”.
-Luckily, an increasing number of people are having the guts to create and use powerful processes (e.g. World Café, Open Space, Art of Hosting, and, yes, Conferences That Work) that incorporate what we now know about how people effectively learn, connect, engage, and come to action.
+Luckily, an increasing number of people have the guts to create and use powerful processes (e.g. World Café, Open Space, Art of Hosting, and, yes, Conferences That Work) that incorporate what we now know about how people effectively learn, connect, engage, and come to action.

 All the above meeting formats are about twenty years old (although they all build on much older informal process).
 We now possess tools to make fundamental meeting change happen.